Money in the bank: Child tax credit dollars head to parents

 The tax credit is as much about keeping people in the middle class as it is about lifting up the poor.

-All the tax credit money will go to cover that, said Stelka, 37.
+All the tax credit money will go to cover that, said Strelka, 37.

 “Every little bit is going to help right now,” she said.
 “I’m paying for school out-of-pocket.
 I’m paying for the boys’ stuff.
 The cost of food and everything else has gone up.
 We’re just really thankful.
 The tide feels like it’s turning.”

-Note: This story has been corrected to show the spelling of Katie Strelka’s last name is Strekla not Stekla.